-Pulmonary fibrosis is a disease of nonreversible scarring resulting in cough, hypoxemia, and in many cases death.
+Pulmonary fibrosis is a disease of non-reversible scarring resulting in cough, hypoxemia, and in many cases death.
 In pulmonary fibrosis, normal, healthy lung is replaced by fibrotic tissue (1).
-Idiopathic pulmonary fibrosis has a dismal prognosis, with a median survival of only approximately 3 y after diagnosis, and the prognosis for certain other fibrotic lung disease is only marginally better.
-There is significant heterogeneity with respect to disease progression within pulmonary fibrosis, however, because some patients exhibit only slow declines in lung function, whereas others experience very rapidly progressive disease.
-There is a critical need for new methods of identifying fibrosis, staging disease, monitoring change in disease, and characterizing disease activity.
+Idiopathic pulmonary fibrosis has a dismal prognosis, with a median survival of only approximately 3 years after diagnosis, and the prognosis for certain other fibrotic lung disease is only marginally better.
+There is significant heterogeneity with respect to disease progression within pulmonary fibrosis, however, as some patients exhibit only slow declines in lung function, while others experience very rapidly progressive disease.
+There is a critical need for new methods of identifying fibrosis, staging disease, monitoring change in disease and characterizing disease activity.

 Fibrosis, regardless of its cause or location, is characterized by excess deposition of collagens, primarily type I collagen, and other extracellular matrix proteins in the parenchyma (2).
 There are currently few molecular imaging approaches to assess fibrosis (3).
-We previously reported a 16-amino-acid disulfide-bridged cyclic peptide that was identified via phage display to recognize type I human collagen.
-This peptide was functionalized with 3 gadolinium chelates to provide MR signal enhancement, and the resulting probe EP-3533 showed excellent ability to detect and stage disease in preclinical models of cardiac (4,5), hepatic (6-8), and pulmonary fibrosis (9).
-On the basis of our positive MR findings with EP-3533, we sought to develop an analogous PET probe to quantify pulmonary fibrosis.
+We previously reported a 16 amino acid disulfide-bridged cyclic peptide that was identified via phage display to recognize type I human collagen.
+This peptide was functionalized with 3 gadolinium chelates to provide magnetic resonance signal enhancement and the resulting probe EP-3533 showed excellent ability to detect and stage disease in preclinical models of cardiac (4, 5), hepatic (6-8) and pulmonary fibrosis (9).
+Based on our positive MR findings with EP-3533, we sought to develop an analogous PET probe to quantify pulmonary fibrosis.
 PET is frequently used to characterize lung pathology.
-In the absence of lung architectural distortion, which may be absent early in fibrotic lung diseases, fibrosis may not be able to be distinguished from alternative x-ray-attenuating processes, such as inflammation, by high-resolution CT.
-By combining collagen-specific PET with high-resolution CT, however, it may be possible to determine whether specific opacities and patterns identified by high-resolution CT are produced by a fibrosing disease (10).
-In addition, the development of PET molecular imaging probes offers a shorter and more economic path to clinical translation compared with MR probes.
+In the absence of lung architectural distortion, which may be absent early in fibrotic lung diseases, fibrosis may not be able to be distinguished from alternative X-ray-attenuating processes, such as inflammation, by high resolution computed tomograph.
+By combining collagen-specific PET with high resolution computed tomography, however, it may be possible to determine whether specific opacities and patterns identified by high resolution computed tomography are produced by a fibrosing disease (10).
+In addition the development of PET molecular imaging probes offers a shorter and more economical path to clinical translation compared to MR probes.

-MATERIALS AND METHODS
+MATERIAL AND METHODS